 The District will investigate Title IX formal complaints fairly and objectively.
-Individuals serving as investigators under this regulation will have adequate training on what constitutes sexual harassment and how the District's Title IX complaint procedures operate.
+Individuals serving as investigators under this regulation will have adequate training on what constitutes sexual harassment, how the District's Title IX complaint procedures operate, and trauma-informed investigation techniques.
 The District will also ensure that investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence and complies with this regulation.